TReMu: Towards Neuro-Symbolic Temporal Reasoning for LLM-Agents with Memory in Multi-Session Dialogues: Benchmark Construction

 \subsection{Benchmark Design}

-We propose augmenting an existing multi-turn dialogue dataset to create a benchmark for evaluating LLM-agents' temporal reasoning in multi-session dialogues.
+We propose augmenting an existing dataset to create a benchmark for evaluating LLM-agents' temporal reasoning in multi-session dialogues.
 After a thorough examination, we selected LoCoMo \cite{maharana-etal-2024-evaluating}, which comprises dialogues averaging 600 turns and 16,000 tokens across up to 32 sessions.
-In comparison to existing multi-session dialogue datasets, LoCoMo features the longest dialogues and the most sessions, thus presenting a greater challenge.
-The detailed statistics of LoCoMo and its comparison with other relevant datasets are shown in Table \ref{tab:locomo_statistics}.
+In comparison to existing multi-session dialogue datasets, LoCoMo features the longest dialogues and the most sessions (as shown in Table \ref{tab:locomo_statistics}), thus presenting a greater challenge.

 As mentioned earlier, our benchmark focuses on two key temporal characteristics in multi-session dialogues: \textit{relative time} and \textit{cross-session dependency}.
 To achieve this, we follow previous benchmarks \cite{chen2dataset,xiong-etal-2024-large,wang-zhao-2024-tram} by creating temporal QA pairs based on temporal events in the dialogues.
 Specifically, we design each temporal QA based on either a single event or a pair of events: